 An important thing to mention is that neither uninsured motorist bodily injury nor property damage limits can exceed the liability limits discussed earlier – for example, if your bodily injury liability coverage is $25,000 per person, that will act as a maximum for the uninsured motorist portion as well.

-Auto Insurance Options for Better Protection
+Auto Insurance in Franklin, TN: Advice for Better Protection

 In addition to the minimum auto insurance requirements in Tennessee, I believe it would be in your best interest to review and consider at least the following non-mandatory car insurance options: